mylittletony/mylittletony.github.io/_posts/2016-03-03-case-study-unifi-vs-cucumber.markdown

 <div class="case-study-post mdl-cell mdl-cell--9-col mdl-shadow--1dp">
 <a href="/casestudies/">< Back to Case Studies</a>

-<p>This report was submitted to us by one of our users on their views on the differences between the <b>Cucumber Dashboard</b> and the <b>UniFi Controller</b>.</p>
+<p>This report was submitted to us by one of our users on their views on the differences between the <b>CT WiFi Dashboard</b> and the <b>UniFi Controller</b>.</p>

 <p>It was <b>submitted on 10/Feb/2016</b>, and so is a reflection of the feature-set at that time, as well as their own personal opinions.
-Changes may have been made to both the Cucumber dashboard and UniFi controller since then.</p>
+Changes may have been made to both the CT WiFi dashboard and UniFi controller since then.</p>

 <hr>

-<h1>Cucumber Dashboard VS UniFi Controller</h1>
+<h1>CT WiFi Dashboard VS UniFi Controller</h1>

 <p><i>(NOTE: Using latest 4.8.x branch of Unifi, 4.8.12 as of the time of this writing)</i></p>